chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 ### Answer

 Thank you for the warm welcome!
+I'm Xin Chen, a Full-Stack Developer originally from China, currently based in Munich with an Opportunity Card work permit.

+I have over 8 years of experience in web development, my expertise is primarily in frontend development.
+I've worked extensively with React, Vue.js, and TypeScript, progressing from junior to senior roles.

+I also have solid backend experience with Spring Boot, which gives me a full-stack perspective when collaborating with backend teams.

-I'm Xin Chen, a 31-year-old Full-Stack Developer originally from China, now living in Munich with an Opportunity Card work permit.
-I have over 8 years of experience in web development, starting as a Junior Frontend Developer and progressing to senior roles.
-My background includes building end-to-end applications using React, Vue.js, and Spring Boot, with a focus on performance optimization.
-Recently, I've been enhancing my German skills through intensive courses up to B1 level, and I'm excited about contributing to innovative projects in a German company.
+Currently, I'm advancing my German skills through intensive courses up to B1 level, and I'm highly motivated to contribute to innovative projects in a German company where I can grow further as a web specialist.

 ---